 An example of what you may see when trying to access a site blocked by web content filtering

-The web content filter is like a patient parent: It's not mad—it's just disappointed.
+The web content filter is like a patient parent: It's not mad—it's just disappointed in your choices.

 How does web content filtering block content?

-Web content filtering can block content in a couple ways:
+Web content filtering blocks content in a couple ways:

 By general categories.

 Filtering by general categories may not include specific sites you want blocked.
 Or you may want to block a specific site but not the whole category the site belongs to.
 Blocking content by specific domain gives you finer control when needed.